-- MORPC is working on two solar co-ops that will be made available to its members: - The Columbus Area Residential Solar Co-op launched on July 12, 2022 and is open to all residents who live in and around Franklin County.
-If interested in learning more and possibly joining the coop, please visit solarunitedneighbors.org/columbus. - The Regional Schools Energy Strategy (ReSES) will be an opportunity for schools, school districts, and local governments to purchase solar power through a solar co-op.
+MORPC is working on two solar co-ops that will be made available to its members:

+- The Columbus Area Residential Solar Co-op launched July 12 and is open to all residents who live in and around Franklin County.
+If interested in learning more and possibly joining the co-op, please visit solarunitedneighbors.org/columbus. - The Regional Schools Energy Strategy (ReSES) is an opportunity for schools, school districts, and local governments to purchase solar power through a solar power purchase agreement co-op.
 MORPC is in discussions with interested entities.
-If any local government or school leader is interested, please contact Brian Filiatraut (BFiliatraut@morpc.org). - The Rickenbacker Energy Consortium (REC) will hold its next meeting, virtually, on Wednesday, September 21, 2022.
-At that meeting, REC will continue the conversation on developing clean energy opportunities for the Rickenbacker area.
-Anyone who's interested in learning more should contact Brian Filiatraut (bfiliatraut@morpc.org).
+If any local government or school leader is interested, please contact Brian Filiatraut at BFiliatraut@morpc.org.

+The Rickenbacker Energy Consortium's next meeting is September 21.
+The conversation will revolve around developing clean energy opportunities for the Rickenbacker area.
+Contact Brian Filiatraut (bfiliatraut@morpc.org) if interested.